Non-philosophy: Precursors

-German philosopher Adam Karl August von Eschenmayer developed an early approach to philosophy called non-philosophy (Nichtphilosophie).
+German philosopher Adolph Carl August von Eschenmayer developed an early approach to philosophy called non-philosophy (Nichtphilosophie).
 He defined it as a kind of mystical illumination by which was obtained a belief in God that could not be reached by mere intellectual effort.
 He carried this tendency to mysticism into his physical researches, and was led by it to take a deep interest in the phenomena of animal magnetism.
 He ultimately became a devout believer in demoniacal and spiritual possession; and his later writings are all strongly impregnated with supernaturalism.
 Laruelle sees Eschenmayer's doctrine as a "break with philosophy and its systematic aspect in the name of passion, faith, and feeling".

 Japanese Kyoto school philosopher Hajime Tanabe advanced another early notion on non-philosophy in his 1945 tome Philosophy as Metanoetics.
 Drawing on his earlier studies of Western philosophy, Hajime took inspiration from Shin Buddhism to conceive of "a philosophy that is not a philosophy" in which the limitations of speculative reason would be recognized and transcended, avoiding both idealism and materialism.
 Hajime emphasized this non-philosophy ("metanoetics") as defined not by the "self-power" of the philosopher but by a mediating "Other-power" (or "absolute nothingness") through which philosophizing could be newly possible.